MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/detect-and-remediate-illicit-consent-grants.md

 After you have identified an application with illicit permissions, you have several ways to remove that access.
 - You can revoke the application's permission in the Azure Active Directory Portal by:
     - Navigate to the affected user in the **Azure Active Directory User** blade.
-    - Select **Applications**
+    - Select **Applications**.
-    - Select the illicit application
+    - Select the illicit application.
     - Clicking **Remove** in the drill down.
-- You can revoke the OAuth consent grant with PowerShell by following the steps in Remove-AzureADOAuth2PermissionGrant (https://docs.microsoft.com/en-us/powershell/module/azuread/Remove-AzureADOAuth2PermissionGrant?view=azureadps-2.0)
+- You can revoke the OAuth consent grant with PowerShell by following the steps in [Remove-AzureADOAuth2PermissionGrant](https://docs.microsoft.com/en-us/powershell/module/azuread/Remove-AzureADOAuth2PermissionGrant?view=azureadps-2.0).
-- You can revoke the Service App Role Assignment with PowerShell by following the steps in Remove-AzureADServiceAppRoleAssignment (https://docs.microsoft.com/en-us/powershell/module/azuread/Remove-AzureADServiceAppRoleAssignment?view=azureadps-2.0)
+- You can revoke the Service App Role Assignment with PowerShell by following the steps in [Remove-AzureADServiceAppRoleAssignment](https://docs.microsoft.com/en-us/powershell/module/azuread/Remove-AzureADServiceAppRoleAssignment?view=azureadps-2.0).
 - You can also disable sign-in for the affected account altogether, which will in turn disable app access to data in that account.
 This isn't ideal for the end user's productivity, of course, but if you are working to limit impact quickly, it can be a viable short-term remediation.
 - You can turn integrated applications off for your tenancy.
 This is a drastic step that disables the ability for end users to grant consent on a tenant-wide basis.
 This prevents your users from inadvertently granting access to a malicious application.
 This isn't strongly recommended as it severely impairs your users' ability to be productive with third party applications.
-You can do this by following the steps in  Turning Integrated Apps on or off (https://support.office.com/en-us/article/Turning-Integrated-Apps-on-or-off-7e453a40-66df-44ab-92a1-96786cb7fb34)
+You can do this by following the steps in  [Turning Integrated Apps on or off](https://support.office.com/en-us/article/Turning-Integrated-Apps-on-or-off-7e453a40-66df-44ab-92a1-96786cb7fb34).

 ## Secure Office 365 like a cybersecurity pro
 Your Office 365 subscription comes with a powerful set of security capabilities that you can use to protect your data and your users.
 Use the Office 365 security roadmap: Top priorities for the first 30 days, 90 days, and beyond to implement Microsoft recommended best practices for securing your Office 365 tenant.
 - Tasks to accomplish in the first 30 days.
 These have immediate affect and are low-impact to your users.
 - Tasks to accomplish in 90 days.
-These take a bit more time to plan and implement but greatly improve your security posture
+These take a bit more time to plan and implement but greatly improve your security posture.
 - Beyond 90 days.
 These enhancements build in your first 90 days work.

 ## See also:
-- [Unexpected application in my applications list](https://docs.microsoft.com/en-us/azure/active-directory/application-access-unexpected-application)  walks administrators through various actions they may want to take after realizing there are unexpected applications with access to data
+- [Unexpected application in my applications list](https://docs.microsoft.com/en-us/azure/active-directory/application-access-unexpected-application)  walks administrators through various actions they may want to take after realizing there are unexpected applications with access to data.
 - [Integrating applications with Azure Active Directory]  (https://docs.microsoft.com/en-us/azure/active-directory/active-directory-apps-permissions-consent)  is a high-level overview of consent and permissions.
 Pay particular attention to the [Overview of the consent framework](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications#overview-of-the-consent-framework) section.
 - [Problems developing my application](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-application-dev-development-content-map) provides links to various consent related articles.
 - [Application and service principal objects in Azure Active Directory (Azure AD)](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-application-objects) provides an overview of the Application and Service principal objects that are core to the application model.